InconsolableCellist/CVR-CC/README.md

 ## Future Improvements

 - Add support for multiple languages
-- Implement a UI for changing the offset for subtitles that are running fast/slow
+- Implement UI for changing the offset for subtitles that are running fast/slow
-- Implement a UI for searching for a movie when the search fails
+- Implement UI for searching for a movie when the search fails
+- Implement UI for toggling CC on/off and/or querying for a movie only when requested

+## External Data

+For the mod to function, it sends the URLs of CVRVideoPlayers in worlds that you join to a caching server on AWS to grab the SRTs.
+The mod's request contains your IP address and the URL you're attempting to access, which go into a normal HTTP log and are periodically purged.

 ## Authors